Moradnejad/ColBERT-Using-BERT-Sentence-Embedding-for-Humor-Detection/README.md

 ## Introduction

 Automatic humor detection has interesting use cases in modern technologies, such as chatbots and personal assistants.
 In this paper, we describe a novel approach for detecting humor in short texts using BERT sentence embedding.
-Our proposed model uses BERT to generate tokens and sentence embedding for texts.
-It sends embedding outputs as input to a two-layered neural network that predicts the target value.
+Our proposed model uses BERT to generate sentence embeddings for texts which are sent as input to a neural network that predicts the target value.

 ## Dependencies